simshadows/omnifolio/README.md

 I currently have no checks in place for whether a `fractions.Fraction` or `decimal.Decimal` operation will result in loss of precision.

 This will need to be audited for in the future.
-But until this is solved, please don't use this codebase for critical applications.

 ## License